tklebel/rOpenSci-blog/draft.md

-need to import the files more than once or at most twice (which I had to do later to update results after we got new versions with better data), I decided that this was too slow, and I looked for options.
+need to import the files more than once or at most twice (which I had to do later to update results after we got new versions with better data), I decided that this was too slow, and I looked for better options.

 The first idea which I had was simply to scale computing power: I had a faster machine at home, and planned to read the data into R at work, save it as `.rds`,